signzy

 Step 3: API cross-references government databases

 The verification API connects to official government databases and authoritative data sources to validate the ID number.
-Multiple database checks happen simultaneously to build a complete verification picture.
+Multiple database checks can happen simultaneously to build a complete verification picture.
+Examples of authoritative sources include the SSA eCBSV service for US SSN matching, the AAMVA DLDV service (covering 44 US jurisdictions and approximately 73% of the US population) for driver's license verification, and UIDAI's Aadhaar authentication for Indian nationals.

 Step 4: Additional validation layers are applied

-Beyond basic database matching, advanced verification systems apply additional fraud detection layers.
-These include:
+Beyond basic database matching, advanced verification systems apply additional fraud detection layers:

-• Sanctions and watchlist screening: Checks if the ID number or associated individual appears on OFAC sanctions lists, United Nations Security Council lists, or other government watchlists that restrict business relationships.
+• Sanctions and watchlist screening: Checks if the ID number or associated individual appears on OFAC sanctions lists, United Nations Security Council lists, or other government watchlists.

-• Politically exposed persons (PEP) screening: Identifies whether the individual holds or has held prominent public positions, requiring enhanced due diligence under anti-money laundering regulations.
+• Politically exposed persons (PEP) screening: Identifies whether the individual holds or has held prominent public positions, requiring enhanced due diligence under AML regulations.

 • Adverse media monitoring: Scans news sources and public records for negative information associated with the person, such as fraud convictions, financial crimes, or ongoing legal proceedings.

 These layered checks work together to catch sophisticated fraud schemes that might slip through a single verification method.
-The reality is that piecing together different verification services creates operational complexity and leaves security gaps where fraudsters can slip through.
+Piecing together different verification services creates operational complexity and leaves security gaps where fraudsters can slip through — as illustrated by a 2025 case in which a UK bank was fined £160,000 after a sanctioned individual opened an account because a single spelling discrepancy evaded its screening controls.

 Step 5: You receive a verification response